barryclark/jekyll-now/_memories/2022-03-07-dirty-iam-enumeration.md

 ---
 layout: memory
-title: Dirty way of IAM enumartion
+title: Dirty way of IAM enumeration
 ---

 The following code will attempt to enumerate operations that a given set of AWS AccessKeys can perform.
 A more mature Version of this script can be found [here](https://github.com/andresriancho/enumerate-iam) anyway let's dive in: